 Green assets and infrastructure

-'Green assets and infrastructure’ is a multi-year project examining the current state of green infrastructure (GI) in the GCR and, in particular, how GI is valued and how ecosystem services can be mainstreamed into planning.
+'Green assets and infrastructure’ is a multi-year project examining the current state of green infrastructure (GI) in the Gauteng City-Region (GCR) and, in particular, how GI is valued and how ecosystem services can be mainstreamed into planning.
 The overall objective of the project is to influence the approach to green asset management by assessing the extent to which GI has been valued by various stakeholders in the city-region, and by demonstrating ways to incorporate GI within government budgeting and planning processes.
 The project to supports Gauteng Provincial Government (GPG) planning with the uptake of a GI planning approach.
-In particular, the project provides insight into how to incorporate GI as part of the critical infrastructure trajectory that is being developed through the Gauteng Integrated Infrastructure Master Plan (GIIMP).
+In particular, the project provides insight into how to incorporate GI as part of the critical infrastructure trajectory that is being developed at both the provincial and local level.

 - Detailed spatial analyses of the extent, distribution and accessibility of green assets;